-Understand next-generation configuration settings in Microsoft Defender for Business
+Understand next-generation protection settings in Microsoft Defender for Business

 Next-generation protection in Defender for Business includes robust antivirus and antimalware protection.
 The default policies are designed to protect your devices and users without hindering productivity.
 You can also customize the policies to suit your business needs.
-And, if you're using Microsoft Intune, you can use the Microsoft Endpoint Manager admin center to manage your security policies.
+And, if you're using Microsoft Intune, you can use it to manage your security policies.

 This article describes:

 - Other preconfigured settings in Defender for Business

 - How default settings in Defender for Business correspond to settings in Microsoft Intune

 - Microsoft Defender Antivirus states (active, passive, and disabled)

 The following table lists settings and options.

 |Turn on real-time protection||Enabled by default, real-time protection locates and stops malware from running on devices.
 We recommend keeping real-time protection turned on.
 When real-time protection is turned on, it configures the following settings:

 - Behavior monitoring is turned on (AllowBehaviorMonitoring).